souvikmaji/leaderboard/README.md

 -   Initialize db using make
 -   Generalize team/player nomanclatures.
 -   Handle schema decoder errors
+-   move db operations from models to finder package
 -   Refactor setup router logic into a map in controller package